 Contributed by Angel Thompson

-- First we should take a minute and think of 1 or 2 words that would describe today.
-It could be an activity we did, a material we used, a feeling you experienced – Whatever word comes to mind is fine.
-When you have a word, let me know by giving me a thumbs up.
+- Invite students to take a minute and think of 1 or 2 words that would describe the day.
+It could be an activity, a material, a feeling; whatever word that comes to mind is fine.
+When students have a word, ask them to let you know by giving a signal.

-- Would anyone like to share their word?
-I will write them down (Depending on group size you can popcorn, call on students or have them enter them into the chat.
-10+ words works best).
+- Invite students to share their words and record them on a chart or whiteboard.
+Depending on group size you can popcorn, call on students or if virtual have them enter them into the chat.
+A wordbank of ten or more words works best.

-- Sample: Creative, Blue, Scissors, Fun, Art, Hard, Sticky, Hungry, Octagon, Cutting, Awesome = Cutting Blue Octagons is Hard Creative Fun OR Sticky Blue Octagons were Awesomely Hungry.
+- You can provide a sample headline.
+If you are concerned that students may defer to your sample as the ‘right’ one, use an alternate word bank such as: Creative, Blue, Scissors, Fun, Art, Hard, Sticky, Hungry, Octagon, Cutting, Awesome.
+For example, Cutting Blue Octagons is Hard Creative Fun OR Sticky Blue Octagons were Awesomely Hungry.

 Transition into Activity

 Share your accolades with the class regarding the session.

 Transition out of Activity

 Announce headline(s) in a reporter voice, perhaps with an “That’s all for now back to you (Teacher’s Name).